Deatherage, Mark E. 1973-2021 Marshfield, Mo.

-MARSHFIELD, Mo. - Mark E. Deatherage of Marshfield, Missouri, passed away on Thursday, May 20, 2021.
-Mark was born on June 23, 1973, in St. Joseph, to Jerry and Nancy (Krumme) Deatherage.
+MARSHFIELD, Mo. - Mark Edward Deatherage, 47, of Marshfield, Missouri, passed away Thursday, Mary 20, 2021.
+Mark was born on June 23, 1973, to Jerry and Nancy (Krumme) Deatherage.
 He grew up in Faucett and St. Joseph area.

-Mark was a longtime member of the American Legion Post 639, Commander in 2010-2011.
-He had a passion for cooking and gun collecting.
-Mark was an organ donor.

-He was preceded in death by his dad, Jerry; grandparents, Donald and Elaine Deatherage; and Fritz and Ila Jean Krumme.
+He was preceded in death by his dad, Jerry, and stepfather, Frank Nichols; grandparents, Donald and Elaine Deatherage and Fritz and Ila Jean Krumme.

-Mark is survived by his daughter, Carder Deatherage, Springfield; mother, Nancy Nichols, St. Joseph; brother, Brian Deatherage; nephews, Ronnie Phoper, St. Jospeh, Jayden Deatherage, Kansas City, Missouri; fiancee, Lisa Dollar and her children, Marshfield; former wife and mother of his child, Allison Carder Phillips, Springfield; numerous aunts, uncles, cousins and friends.
+Mark is survived by his daughter, Carder Deatherage, Springfield; mother, Nancy Nichols, St. Joseph; brother, Brian Deatherage (Dawn); nephews, Ronnie Phroper, St. Joseph, Jayden Deatherage, Kansas City, Missouri; fiancee, Lisa Dollar, and her children, Marshfield; mother of his child, Allison Phillips, Springfield; uncle, Gene (Judy) Deatherage; aunt Sue (Randy) Townsend; numerous cousins and best friend, Tom Puett.

-Memorials can be made to Post 639 Kitchen Fund in Mark's name.
-The funds will be used to help update the kitchen a place Mark spent many hours.

-A Memorial Visitation will be from 5 to 7 p.m.
-Thursday, May 27, 2021, with Military Honors to start at 5 p.m. in Walnut Lawn Funeral Home Ltd. DeGraffenreid - Wood Crematory.
-As published in the St. Joseph News-Press.

 (0) comments